- valantic has already equipped first European banks with real-time payments

 - Banks should take advantage of the consumer’s confidence bonus

-Frankfurt am Main / Magdeburg, 03 November 2020 – The European Union promotes the fast and secure cashless payment in Europe.
+Frankfurt am Main / Magdeburg, 03 November 2020 – The European Union promotes the establishment of a comprehensive payment standard for fast and secure cashless transactions in Europe.
 With instant payments, consumers can use real-time payments for transferring money within only a few seconds to the recipient’s bank account.
 According to the EU strategy paper published in September 2020, the commission aims for a full enforcement of instant payments within the EU until the end of 2021.
 “We experience that the current situation due to COVID-19 has significantly pushed forward cashless payments in Europe,“ said Sertac Cetiner, Head of Payments at valantic.
 The company is a specialist for financial software and has already equipped first Eastern European banks with real-time payment systems and the ability to provide digital payment requests called Request to Pay.
 Erste Bank Hungary, a subsidiary of the Austrian Erste Group, already provides nationwide real-time payments with a duration of less than five seconds.
 It is also possible to easily initiate those payments via a payment request at the point of sale.
 For this, valantic’s modular payment hub has been adjusted according to the bank’s specific needs.

 More trust in banks than in FinTechs